Partially Identified Ambiguity: Introduction

 We also contribute to the robust Bayesian analysis literature on optimal statistical decision-making under partial identification \citep[e.g.,][]{ Chamberlain_ARev_2020, christensen2022optimal, fernandez2024robust, Giacomini_Kitagawa_Read_2025}.
 Our theory of partially identified ambiguity sheds light on the well-known dynamic inconsistency of the Gamma-minimax rule \citep[e.g.,][]{vidakovic2000gamma, Stoye_2012_AR}, and the Gamma${}^*$-minimax criterion we propose coincides with the conditional Gamma-minimax criterion when the DM performs robust Bayesian inference à la \cite{Giacomini_Kitagawa_ECTA_2021} with a set-identified model.

-Our model of partially identified persuasion contributes to the recent literature that generalizes the persuasion game of \cite{KG_bayesian_persuasion} to permit the presence of ambiguity \citep[e.g.,][]{public_persuasion, BLL_amb_persuasion, Dworczak_Pavan_2022_ECTA, Kosterina_TE_22, NWppl_BP, BP_Fahlke, cheng_ex_ante_BP}.
-To the best our knowledge, we are the first to interpret ex ante ambiguity as imposing a constraint on the collection of Sender's strategies.\footnote{A related paper is \cite{Ball_ES_EP_2201}, which imposes additional constraints on Sender's strategy set in the Bayesian setting.} Moreover, our notion of Aumann plausibility restricts agents' perception of ambiguity throughout the game as a function of the amount of ambiguity they perceive ex ante.
-This differs significantly from the model of ambiguous persuasion developed in \cite{BLL_amb_persuasion} and subsequent work \citep[e.g.,][]{BP_Fahlke, cheng_ex_ante_BP}, where the probabilistic beliefs of agents are dilated through the channel of model uncertainty.
+Our model of partially identified persuasion contributes to the recent literature that generalizes the persuasion game of \cite{KG_bayesian_persuasion} to permit the presence of ambiguity \citep[e.g.,][]{public_persuasion, BLL_amb_persuasion, Kosterina_TE_22, NWppl_BP, cheng_ex_ante_BP}.
+To the best our knowledge, we are the first to interpret ex ante ambiguity as imposing a constraint on the collection of Sender's strategies.
+Moreover, Aumann plausibility restricts agents' perception of ambiguity throughout the game as a function of the amount of ambiguity they perceive ex ante.
+This differs significantly from the model of ambiguous persuasion developed in \cite{BLL_amb_persuasion} and subsequent work, where the probabilistic beliefs of agents are dilated via model uncertainty.

 The remainder of the paper is organized as follows.
-Section \ref{section_model} develops our theory of partially identified ambiguity, and Section \ref{section_main_results} presents our two main equivalence characterizations.
-Sections \ref{section_value_of_information} and \ref{section_robust} apply our first characterization result to Blackwell's theorem of informativeness and the Gamma minimax problem, respectively.
+Section \ref{section_model} develops our theory of partially identified ambiguity, and Section \ref{section_main_results} presents our two main equivalence results.
+Sections \ref{section_value_of_information} and \ref{section_robust} apply our first characterization result to Blackwell's theorem and the Gamma minimax problem, respectively.
 Section \ref{section_BP} applies our second characterization result to a persuasion game.
-Section \ref{section_discuss} discusses the relation between partially identified and other forms of ambiguity, and Section \ref{section_conclusion} concludes.
+Section \ref{section_discuss} discusses the relation between partially identified ambiguity and utility representations, and Section \ref{section_conclusion} concludes.
 All proofs are in the Appendix, unless stated otherwise.